Polari… a mini guide to the secret language of the gay community

-A pocket rocket guide to Polari, the gay slang of the sixties that helped unite a subculture…
+A pocket rocket guide to Polari, the secret language that helped unite and protect the gay community.

 Oh, secret languages, I’d like to kiss your hand.
 All of your hands.
 Just however many hands you’ve got, quite frankly.
-You forever thrill my heart because of your redolent hint of taboo and, well, secrecy.
+You forever thrill my heart because of your redolent hint of, well, secrecy.
 So shall I pass on the bad news first or the good news?

 Oh, the bad news?
 As you wish, dear mook…